fnalways/terminus-docs/docs/manual/docs-home.md

 and procedures remain the same.
 :::
 ## What is Olares?
-Olares (formerly known as Terminus) is an open-source cloud operating system built for local AI.
-It turns your hardware into a private, scalable, and AI-ready environment, making it easy to host AI-powered applications, self-manage services, or collaborate securely with your team.
+Olares (formerly known as Terminus) is an open-source sovereign cloud operating system built for local AI.
+It turns your hardware into a private, scalable, and AI-ready environment, making it easy to run local AI applications, self-host services, manage files, or collaborate securely with your team.

 With Olares, self-hosting is no longer a daunting task.
 It simplifies complex processes like network setup, domain management, and service orchestration, enabling both beginners or experienced users to focus on what truly matters.